python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_3a_if_else.md

 ## 11
-## Copy and modify the previous example to do the following:
-## - Ask the user for age
+## Write a program that satisfies the following examples.
+Remember that the "✎" indicates user input.
+## Example 1:
+##   How old are you? ✎ 55
-## - Say "I see you are __ years old.
+##   I see you are 55 years old.
-##        You will be 65 years old in __ years."
+##   You will be 65 years old in 10 years.
-##   For example, if the user typed 45, then it would display
+## Example 2:
+##   How old are you? ✎ 45
-##      "I see you are 45 years old.
+##   I see you are 45 years old.
-##       You will be 65 years old in 20 years."
+##   You will be 65 years old in 20 years.
 ########################
 ##  INSTRUCTOR-CHECK  ##
 ########################